-The detention of an alien who is seeking asylum can take place at any time during the asylum procedure and also after the claim has been rejected at the final instance.
-A person can only be deprived of his or her liberty for a reason set out in law.
+The detention of an alien who is seeking asylum can take place at any time during the asylum procedure and after the claim has been rejected at the final instance.
+A person can only be deprived of their liberty for a reason set out in law.

 Under Ch.
 10, Section 1(1) of the Aliens Act, an alien, whether an asylum seeker or irregular migrant, over the age of 18, may be detained where:

-- His or her identity is unclear upon entry; and
+- Their identity is unclear upon entry; and

-- He or she cannot make probable that the identity given to the authorities is correct.
+- They cannot make probable that the identity given to the authorities is correct.

 Moreover, an alien may be detained:

-- Where it is necessary for the carrying out of an investigation of his or her right to remain in Sweden;
+- Where it is necessary for the carrying out of an investigation of their right to remain in Sweden;

-- Where it is probable that he or she will be refused entry or will be expelled; or
+- Where it is probable that they will be refused entry or will be expelled; or

 - For the purpose of preparing or carrying out deportation.

 Detention under points (2) and (3) of para 2 can only be ordered if there are some reasons to presume that the alien will abscond or will engage in criminal activities in Sweden or in any other way attempt to prevent deportation.